On the magnetic evolution in Friedmann universes and the question of cosmic magnetogenesis: Implications for Cosmic Magnetogenesis

 The situation changes drastically when the inflationary amplification of the $B$-field is relatively weak.
 For instance, let us assume that $B\propto a^{-3/2}$ throughout the de Sitter phase.
 Then, proceeding as before we find

 and subsequently

 for a magnetic mode that crossed the horizon around decoupling.
 Fields with the above (comoving) strength today are too weak to affect the CMB isotropy but strong enough to seed the galactic dynamo.
-Recall that a comoving magnitude of approximately $10^{-25}$~G can increase to roughly $\sim10^{-19}$~G by the time the galaxy is formed.
-So, in this case, the absence of large-scale electric currents and the resulting superadiabatic magnetic amplification on super-Hubble lengths appears to assist the associated scenarios of cosmic magnetogenesis, thus making them more promising candidates.
+Recall that a comoving magnitude of approximately $10^{-25}$~G can increase to roughly $\sim 10^{17}$~G by the end of the de Sitter phase should be capable of seeding the galactic dynamo today (see~\cite{T2} for further discussion and more numerical results).